-To continue enjoying all the features of Navy Federal Online, please update Microsoft® Internet Explorer® to the latest version, or use another compatible browser.
+To continue enjoying all the features of Navy Federal Online, please use a compatible browser.

 You can confirm your browser capability here.

 What Is Home Equity?

 Home equity is the difference between how much you owe on your mortgage and how much your home is worth.
 You can build equity as you pay down your loan balance and as the market value of your home increases.

 Here’s an example of how you build equity in a home:

 You make a $20,000 down payment and take out a $180,000 mortgage loan to purchase a home with a sales price of $200,000.